madgicaltechdom/Schedule-Idle-EC2-Instances-with-Terraform-Automation/README.md

 # Verify Machines Status
-1. Click on the link below to see status,Also you can see the time slot by implementing 5 minute later and run the code to see it's running or stopped status as shown below:
+1. Click on the link below to see status,also you can see the time slot by implementing 5 minute later and run the code to see it's running or stopped status as shown below:

     https://us-east-2.console.aws.amazon.com/cloudwatch/home?region=us-east-2#rules: